CloudWalker: Random walks for 3D point cloud shape analysis: Ablation study

 \section{Ablation study}

-\textbf{Walk length.} In this experiment we explore the effects of walk length, \ie the number of points in each walk, on the performance of classification. \tabref{tab:ablation_study_walk_length} shows that a longer walk improves performance up to a certain length.
+\textbf{Walk length.} In this experiment we explore the effects of walk length, {\em i.e.} the number of points in each walk, on the performance of classification.
+Table \ref{tab:ablation_study_walk_length} shows that a longer walk improves performance up to a certain length.
 This can be explained by the fact that longer walks are likely to have better coverage of the object, and thus better distinguish between different categories.
 However, when the walk is too long, the GRUs' ability to "remember" points in the sequences is reduced, which negatively impacts performance.
-For example, on ScanObjectnNN \cite{uy-scanobjectnn-iccv19}, we get improvement when using up to $40\%$ of the total number of vertices per walk.
+For example, on ScanObjectNN \cite{uy-scanobjectnn-iccv19}, we get improvement when using up to $40\%$ of the total number of vertices per walk.
 This quantity is dataset dependant, however we found $40\%$ to perform well across multiple datasets.

-\textbf{Aggregation method.} In our model, we aggregate predictions from multiple walks on the shape. \tabref{tab:ablation_study_Aggregation_method} compares three symmetric aggregation functions.
+\textbf{Aggregation method.} In our model, we aggregate predictions from multiple walks on the shape.
+Table \ref{tab:ablation_study_Aggregation_method} compares three symmetric aggregation functions.
 While the results are similar, there is a slight advantage to majority voting.

-\textbf{Number of walks.} We study how the number of walks used at inference influences classification accuracy. \tabref{tab:ablation_study_number_of_walks} shows that as the number of walks increases, the accuracy improves up to 48 walks where it saturates.
+\textbf{Number of walks.} We study how the number of walks (used at inference) influences classification accuracy. \tabref{tab:ablation_study_number_of_walks} shows that as the number of walks increases, the accuracy improves up to 48 walks where it saturates.
+Note that above 48 walks most points in the point cloud are visited at least once ($\sim$full coverage).
 Note that, even very few walks result in very good accuracy.
-This means that the number of walks may be a tuneable parameter that balances the tradeoff between computational power and accuracy.
+This means that the number of walks may be a tuneable parameter that balances the trade-off between computational power and accuracy.
 In our method, we chose to use 48 walks.